Herby Sausage Cakes With Savoy Cabbage

 - 1 small onion, peeled and chopped

-- 150g (5½oz) butter (3 x 50g portions are required at various stages of the recipe – can be replaced with a lighter butter spread)
+- 150g butter (3x 50g portions are required at various stages of the recipe) or low fat spread

 - 2 eggs, beaten

-Wash the cabbage leaves and place into a pan of boiling salted water for 4-5 minutes until just cooked.
+Put the cabbage leaves and place into a pan of boiling salted water for 4-5 minutes until just cooked.
 Remove from the water and place into ice-cold water.
 Drain, remove the stalk and shred finely.
-Place on to clean kitchen paper to dry and reserve until required later on.
+Place on to clean kitchen paper to dry and reserve.

 Peel the potatoes and put into a pan of salted water and bring to the boil.
 Cook for 10-12 minutes until tender and slightly breaking up.

-While the potatoes are cooking place a non-stick pan on the stove, add a little oil and heat.
-Once the oil is hot squeeze the sausage meat out of their skins into pieces roughly 2.5cm (1”) thick directly on to the hot oil.
-When they start to brown add the chopped onion and continue cooking until the onion is cooked through and the sausage pieces are browned all over.
+While the potatoes are cooking heat a non-stick pan with the oil.
+Once the oil is hot squeeze the sausage meat out of their skins into pieces roughly 2.5cm thick and add to the pan and cook until golden brown.
+Add the onion and continue to cook for 2-3 minutes.

-When the potatoes are cooked remove from the heat and drain; place back on the stove for 1 minute to dry out the potato a little more.
-Add 50g of the butter and break up slightly with the back of a fork on the stove for 1 minute to dry out the potato a little more.
-Add 50g of the butter and break up slightly with the back of a fork.
+When the potatoes are cooked remove from the heat and drain.
+Return to the heat for 1 minute to dry out the potato.
+Add 50g butter and break up slightly with the back of a fork.
+Add a further 50g of the butter and break up slightly with the back of a fork.

-Now combine the sausage and potato mixtures in one bowl, add 3⁄4 of the shredded cabbage and the chopped parsley.
-Whilst still warm form the mixture into 6 equal balls.
+Combine the sausage and potato mixtures in one bowl, add 3⁄4 of the shredded cabbage and the chopped parsley.
+Whilst still warm, shape the mixture into 6 equal balls.

 On a floured worktop flatten off the sides and top of the balls using a palette knife.
 You should end up with a ‘sausage cake’.

-Place the flour, beaten egg and breadcrumbs into individual dishes and pass each cake first through the flour to coat, then the egg and finally the breadcrumbs.
+Place the flour, beaten egg and breadcrumbs into individual dishes and pass each cake first through the flour to coat, then the egg and finally the breadcrumb mix.